Woodford, Wisconsin

 Woodford is an unincorporated community and census-designated place (CDP) in Lafayette County, Wisconsin, United States.
-Woodford is south of Argyle, in the town of Wiota.
+Woodford is south of Argyle, in the Town of Wiota.
 Woodford has a post office with ZIP code 53599.
-As of the 2010 census, its population is 69.
+As of the 2020 census, its population was 71, up from 69 at the 2010 census.

 Geography

 Woodford is in eastern Lafayette County, in the eastern part of the town of Woodford.
 It sits in a valley on the east side of the East Branch Pecatonica River, 7 mi by road south of the village of Argyle and 15 mi east of Darlington, the Lafayette county seat.
 According to the U.S. Census Bureau, the CDP has a total area of 0.25 sqmi, of which 0.01 sqmi, or 5.12%, are water.